Table Of Contents

 Cloud waste is shockingly prevalent today:

 Cloud waste averaged 30% of companies’ cloud budgets in 2021, according to Flexera.
 In 2022, that figure jumped to 32%.
-Considering Gartner’s estimation that cloud spend reached nearly $500 billion in 2022, that 2% increase might represent a massive amount of money in wasted cloud spend.
+Considering Gartner’s estimation that cloud spend reached nearly $500 billion in 2022, that 2% increase might represent a massive amount of wasted cloud spend.

 Credit: Wasted cloud spend, State of the Cloud Report by Flexera